 While clinic-based options are generally cheaper, having your pet put to sleep in the environment in which they feel most comfortable and cared for is always to be seen as superior.
 Most pet lovers would say that you can’t put a price on your pet’s comfort and happiness.
 Even in their final hours, this remains true.
 In-home euthanasia for cats does tend to be more expensive.
 But you do also get peace of mind for that price – as well as the ability to save yourself and your pet from a potentially very stressful journey down to your local vet’s clinic.

 If there are any people that you trust implicitly to help you make your decision, it is time to speak to them.
-You should also definitely consult your vet when your cat approaches old age or after they have been diagnosed with a terminal illness.
+You should also consult your vet when your cat approaches old age or after the vet has diagnosed them with a terminal illness.

 Your primary consideration should always be your cat’s quality of life.
 Bear in mind that while you will undoubtedly experience great pain at their loss, forcing them to keep living in pain just to put off your own may be something you feel deeply guilty about later down the line.